AxonTeam/Nucleus/README.md

 - prefix [String] - The prefix for the bot.
 Default: Nuke
 - status [String] - Custom status for the bot.
 Default: AxonTeam Manager
 - token [String] - This is the bot token to sign in with
+- url [String] - URL to request images/screenshots be uploaded to.
+Default: cdn.axonteam.org